 Impact: What is the proposed impact?
 How will you solve this problem

 We expect to empower rice farmers by providing seasonal advice.
-If farmers know which variety is less likely to suffer in the following season, it will reduce the risk and increases its income.
+If farmers know which variety is less likely to suffer in the following season, it will reduce the risk and increases their income.
 Up scaling this principle can result in effective management of large rice areas or targeting breeding by national programs working in rice.

-Contact details:
+Contact details

-Dr. Adam Sparks, University of Southern Queensland (USQ).
+Associate Professor Adam H. Sparks, University of Southern Queensland (USQ)

+adam.sparks@usq.edu.au

+orcid.org/0000-0002-0061-8359

 Dr. Ricardo Oliva, International Rice Research Institute (IRRI)